abdulmanan-js-dev/Frontend-Projects/README.md

 8. **Whack-a-Mole** – Timed clicking game where moles appear randomly in a 3×3 grid.
 9. **Calculator** - A fully modular, vanilla JavaScript calculator built without using `eval()`.
 10. **Scroll like Next.js** - The indicator shows the user's scroll progress at the top of the page — commonly seen in blogs, documentation sites, and long-content websites.
+11. "Mouse Circle" - An interactive project where users can click anywhere on the screen to create animated circles that appear, grow, and fade out.

 ---